opensearch-project/documentation-website/_field-types/dynamic.md

 ## Example: Create an index with `dynamic` set to `false`

-1. Create an index with `dynamic` set to `false` and explicit mappings using the following request:
+1. Create an index with `dynamic` set to `false` and explicit mappings by sending the following request:

 ```json
 PUT testindex1